gtom84/llm-networking-comparison/index.md

 * [Nemotron 3 Super](#nemotron-3-super)
 * [Mistral](#mistral)

-# Task (prompt)

-I have prplOS clients in the lab connected to Cisco LAC and LNS.
-I can ping from prplOS to LAC but I can't ping between prplOS clients neither can I ping from LNS to any client.
-What could be the root cause?

----

-The prompt was intentionally not overly specific to mimic real world prompts.
-It also allows neutral start, not prefocusing LLM into a specific reasoning path.
-With neutral start, it's interesting to compare abilities of LLMs to encount potential root causes and select or sort them in probability given the described cirmustances.
-One can see the difference in how individual LLM work with cues and side information given in the prompt.

-# LLM responses

 ## Qwen3.6-Max-Preview

 This is a classic L2TP/IPsec troubleshooting scenario.
 The fact that **prplOS clients can ping the LNS** but **cannot ping each other** and **the LNS cannot ping the clients** points to specific routing, firewall, or L2TP configuration issues.